hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/312_077_sharat_chandra.md

 He is perceivable by all as the sum total.
 This being so, as Jiva and Ishvara are in essence the same, serving the Jivas and loving God must mean one and the same thing.
-Here is a peculiarity: when you serve a Jiva with the idea that he is a Jiva, it is Dayâ (compassion) and not Prema (love); but when you serve him with the idea that he is the Self, that is Prema.
+Here is a peculiarity: when you serve a Jiva with the idea that he is a Jiva, it is Dayā (compassion) and not Prema (love); but when you serve him with the idea that he is the Self, that is Prema.
 That the Atman is the one objective of love is known from Shruti, Smriti, and direct perception.
-Bhagavân Chaitanya was right, therefore, when he said, "Love to God and compassion to the Jivas".
+Bhagavān Chaitanya was right, therefore, when he said, "Love to God and compassion to the Jivas".
 This conclusion of the Bhagavan, intimating differentiation between Jiva and Ishvara, was right, as He was a dualist.
 But for us, Advaitists, this